Maurício Rua: Post title fights

 At UFC 301 on May 4, 2024, it was announced that Rua would be inducted into the 2024 UFC Hall of Fame under the Modern Wing.

 Global Fight League

 Rua was scheduled to come out of retirement to face Yoel Romero at a to be announced date and location.
 However, Rua withdrew for unknown reasons and was replaced by Gegard Mousasi.
 In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Professional boxing career

+Rua competed against fellow UFC Light Heavyweight Champion Glover Teixeira in the main event of Spaten Fight Night 3 on 29 Aug 2026.
+He lost the match by decision.

 Personal life

 On 12 September 2007, Rua married physiotherapist Renata Ribeiro.
 Their first child, a daughter, was born on 15 January 2010.

 Before becoming a fighter, Rua worked as a model in Brazil, doing books, pictures, and even fashion shows for brands.
 Of this time, he once said "The first work is fight, and the second is model."

-In 2020, Rua underwent a hair transplant procedure at Vinci Hair Clinic to address hair loss as he neared the end of his fighting career.